On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

-We harden the model performing adversarial training for 10 epochs.
+\textbf{{Hardening strategy.}} We harden the model performing adversarial training for 10 epochs.
 For both attacks, we use 5 iterations to generate the adversarial examples and a perturbation budget of $\epsilon=12$ under a $L_2$ norm.
-The $L_2$ distance is the distance used in the original FENCE paper by \cite{chernikova2019fence}.
+The $L_2$ distance is the one from the original FENCE paper \cite{chernikova2019fence}.